 Jennifer Herrmann, M.D., F.A.A.D., is a Los Angeles-based dermatologist and dermatologic surgeon.
 Dr. Herrmann graduated summa cum laude from Princeton University and earned her medical degree from Harvard University.

 "In general, it helps dissolve the oils in the outermost skin layer to make skin brighter."
 Over time, glycolic acid can also help minimize pigmentation, and at higher concentrations, help lessen fine lines, says Herrmann.
 In other words, glycolic cleanser benefits include the appearance of brighter, smoother skin without any extra strategies at all.

 Glycolic Acid Works for Most Skin Types

 Most skin types can benefit from low concentrations of glycolic acid in face washes, and they're especially good for those with acne-prone skin.
-However, Herrmann recommends that those with sensitive or rosacea-prone profiles consult their own dermatologists before beginning a daily routine, and that more powerful concentrations should only be used twice to three times per week to avoid irritating the skin.
+However, Herrmann recommends that those with sensitive or rosacea-prone profiles consult a dermatologist before beginning a daily routine, and that more powerful concentrations should only be used twice to three times per week to avoid irritating the skin.
 There's one last tip to keep in mind, too.
 "Those using other agents like retinol, retinoids, or prescription acne medications should be aware that daily glycolic acid could cause redness or irritation," Herrmann adds.

 Glycolic acid's exfoliating properties allow other skincare products and treatments to better penetrate the skin.

 Below, we asked Herrmann to recommend 10 glycolic acid face washes to introduce into our skincare routines to help brighten our complexion over time.
 Read on for Herrmann's nine glycolic face wash picks, plus one similarly exfoliating body wash.